pgtipping/Synthalyst/memory-bank/activeContext.md

 1. **Primary Models**:

-   - Knowledge GPT: Switched to Gemini 1.5 Flash-8B for better cost efficiency
+   - Knowledge GPT: Switched to a more cost-efficient model with good multilingual capabilities
-   - Learning Creator: Switched to GPT-4o-Mini for balanced cost and quality
+   - Learning Creator: Switched to a balanced model with strong content generation abilities

 2. **Tiered Approach**: